erayyildiz/Morpheus/README.md

 ## Usage

 ### Requirements
-You any use any computer with `Python 3` installed.
+You can use any computer with `Python 3` installed.
 We strongly recommend you to use a machine with a GPU if you want to train models.
 To install dependencies, just install the packages written in `requirements.txt` as follow: